Judge rules discredited testimony not a factor in outcome of Fayetteville rape trial

 Testimony from Malone and others has since been discredited, and the discipline of comparing microscopic characteristics of hair without analyzing DNA has been relegated to "junk science," according to Jeff Rosenzweig, an attorney representing Strawhacker.

 Lindsay said Malone would probably never have testified, given what is known now.
-But, Lindsay ruled even without Malone's testimony, there appeared to have been sufficient evidence for a jury to convict Strawhacker.
+But Lindsay ruled that even without Malone's testimony, there appeared to have been sufficient evidence for a jury to convict Strawhacker.

 Witnesses put Strawhacker, wearing clean clothes, outside the bar where the victim was abducted around midnight and near the victim's home early the next day, wearing muddy, bloody clothes and having scratches on him.